RubenSandwich/EdibleEms/_posts/2016-09-28-a-big-announcement.md

 ![pic with logo.jpg](/content/pic-with-logo.jpg)

-You can find my new website from the link below:
+You can find my new website at:

-[EdibleEm.com]
+EdibleEm.com